 You can also use a spatula or the back of a large spoon to do so.
 Once the batter is evenly distributed, put the skillet or baking pan into the preheated oven and bake for around 20 minutes.

-Let your delicious cake with beautifully melted chocolate chunks cool slightly before slicing and serving warm!
+Let it cool slightly before slicing and serving warm!

-For a thicker vegan cookie cake, simply double all of the ingredients.
+For a thicker cookie, simply double all of the ingredients.
 If the sweetness of the dates isn’t enough for you, simply add some maple syrup or brown sugar to adjust to your taste preferences.

 Here are some more adjustments you can make!